aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/04-planning-for-directconnect.md

 ## Getting Started with AWS Direct Connect

-See [Getting Started with AWS Direct Connect](https://aws.amazon.com/directconnect/getting-started/) for ways in which to set up an AWS Direct Connect connection.
+See [Getting Started with AWS Direct Connect](https://aws.amazon.com/directconnect/getting-started/) for information on setting up an AWS Direct Connect connection.